-Our boilerplate PPE requirements are (Rubber) boots, Protective Gloves [linked by editor to product info at Amazon], apron [linked by editor to product info at Amazon], and safety goggles [linked by editor to product info at Amazon].
+Our boilerplate PPE requirements are (Rubber) boots, chemical rubber gloves [linked by editor to product info at Amazon], apron [linked by editor to product info at Amazon], and safety goggles [linked by editor to product info at Amazon].
 Most operators do a pretty good job of having the gear on when they are supposed to.
 Add oversleeves when making chemical additions.
 Some of the crew even have enough b*lls to put the boss in his place if he doesn't fully dress up.

 Your primary goal is to protect your workers, and to do so in a manner that does not impede production.
 You could:

 *Offer to help re-write the safety manual.
 I can't imagine mgt. not using the resources they have in house.